 My old mat (that I loved!) – springy and cushioned, will last an age

 Another Sweaty Betty listing for you.
 This one, their Eco Yoga Mat, is my old mat and one that I really, really loved.
 It lasts an age, is super comfy to practise on and has two sides to choose from in terms of grip.
-It’s pretty light which is a bonus for carrying to class and last time I looked there were three colour variations – what more could you want!
+It’s pretty light which is a bonus for carrying to class and last time I looked there were two colour variations – what more could you want!
 Highly recommend this one…

 Price at time of writing: £40